biokoda/actordb/README.md

 ### 3. Performance characteristics

 ActorDB can work across multiple hard drives in a single node.
 It can work across as many nodes as you need.
-Single actor performance is limited to the speed of an sqlite instance (which should be quite fast) and your configured replication level.

 ActorDB is not concurrent within a transaction.
 Writes to a single actor are fast and independent of other actors.
 Writes to multiple actors at the same time are O(2+2N).
 Use them only when you require them for consistency reasons.
 For optimal performance, structure your database to minimize multi-actor updates.